mosip/documentation/docs/Guide-to-On-board-Biometric-Devices.md

 {% hint style="info" %}

-The device provider details can be approved by the partner administrator using the partern approval API.
+The device provider details can be approved by the partner administrator using the partner approval API.

 {% endhint %}

 ## Registering Device's Make and Model
-Once the device providers are approved, they need to register their device's make and model information in the partner management portal.
-The make and model are basic device meta information that will be come as part of device registration request.
+Once the device provider is approved, he/she needs to register his/her device's make and model information in the partner management portal.
+The make and model is basic device meta information that will be collected as part of device registration request.
+Here are the details that are captured as part of registering the device's make and model,
+* Device provider's organization name and ID
+* Brand Name or Make
+* Model
+* Device Type and Sub-Type (this is master data available in MOSIP for various types of devices)

 {% hint style="info" %}